andre-st/goodreads-toolbox/recentrated.md

 > particularly well known or often read, and I'd like to know about who chooses
 > to read them.

-Some of us have similar tastes so it's nice to see what else they read.

 ## This
 ```